V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 #### Initial Squaring

-To square the machine you need to mark 4 points and measure the diagonal.
+To square the machine it is easiest to mark 4 points and measure the diagonal.
 This is how we set the Y axis homing to square the machine relative to the rail.
 You will probably need to repeat this a couple times to get it under 1mm difference.
+This is a multipled error so 1mm or less is very very good.

-You can cable tie a pen to the vacuum mount as shown below, or here is a pen mount that fits on most router bodies.
-[V1 Printables](https://www.printables.com/model/237997-basic-lr3-pen-mount){:target="_blank"}
+You can cable tie a pen to the vacuum mount Or even easier is use a [V-Bit](https://www.v1e.com/products/1-8-45-degree-v-bit) in your router to pop a tiny hole into some tape.

 You can also automate this process with Jamie's ["Squareness Marks"](https://vector76.github.io/gcode_tpgen/){:target="_blank"} test.
+ * Home the X and Y axis.
- * Start with G92 X0 Y0 Z0 - Check this box and where the pen tip is will be 0,0,0.
-I suggest starting the pen just above the paper.
+ * Start with G92 X0 Y0 Z0 - Check this box and where the tip is will be 0,0,0.
+I suggest starting the tip just above the paper.
- * Z level for pen-down - Make this number more negative if you find some of your marks are not hitting the paper, but you want as light a touch as possible.
+ * Z level for tip-down - Make this number more negative if you find some of your marks are not hitting the paper, but you want as light a touch as possible.
- * Z level for pen-up - You can go as high as you need to not drag the pen tip.
+ * Z level for tip-up - You can go as high as you need to not drag the pen tip.
  * Feedrate - This is set at a safe travel rate.
+The Default is safe.
  * Extents - This is where you set the dimensions of your table.
 The further apart the marks the more accurate your table will be.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (81).jpg){: loading=lazy width="400"}

  * I use tape, so I can be sure I am using the correct mark.
  * Home the X and Y axis.
+This step is important.
  * Use the Z axis to mark a small dot at 0,0.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (82).jpg){: loading=lazy width="400"}